 Step by Step Guide to Aircharge Your Pressure Tank

-- Turn off power.
-This is done by switching off disconnect box to water/pumping system or by a breaker located in the electrical service box marked pump/water system.
+- Turn off the power.
+This is done by switching off the disconnect box to the water/pumping system or by a breaker located in the electrical service box marked pump/water system.

 - Bypass all water conditioning equipment.
 This is a very important step, to prevent plugging up conditioning units with sediment.

-- Open a hose spigot or the sample tap to drain tank.
-Apply a small amount of psi with air compressor to snifter valve to completely evacuate pressure tank of all water.
+- Open a hose spigot or the sample tap to drain the tank.
+Apply a small amount of psi with an air compressor to the snifter valve to completely evacuate the pressure tank of all water.

-- Turn off hose spigot/sample tap and add proper amount of air into tank Your system has now been re-pressurized.
+- Turn off the hose spigot/sample tap and add the proper amount of air into the tank Your system has now been re-pressurized.

-- Switch power back on and allow pumping system to build up to the cut off pressure.
+- Switch power back on and allow the pumping system to build up to the cut-off pressure.
 Wait until the pumping system has completely turned off.